uploadcare/uploadcare-java/README.md

 The latest stable library version is available at [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cuploadcare).

-Include it in your build by adding the following dependencies into your project's `pom.xml` file.
+Include the following code into your build by adding the following dependencies into `pom.xml` for your project.

 ```xml
 <dependency>